open-component-model/ocm-website/content/docs/getting-started/getting-started-with-ocm/create-component-version.md

 ## Creating and Storing Component Versions

 Component Versions are created using a `component-constructor.yaml` file, which is a description file that contains one or multiple components.
-The file describes the components and their artifacts, resources and sources, metadata in form of labels and references to other components.
+The file describes the components and their artifacts - resources and sources, metadata in form of labels and references to other components.

-Component Versions are locally stored in archives using the Common Transfer Format ([CTF](https://github.com/open-component-model/ocm-spec/blob/main/doc/04-extensions/03-storage-backends/ctf.md)).
-A CTF archive is also the entity used to transfer components between component repositories.
-A CTF archive may contain any number of component versions.
-It may also be pushed to an OCM repository.
+Component Versions are locally stored in archives using the [Common Transfer Format (CTF)](https://github.com/open-component-model/ocm-spec/blob/main/doc/04-extensions/03-storage-backends/ctf.md).
+A CTF archive may contain any number of component versions and is used to transfer components to and between component repositories.

-Note that a CTF archive itself is also an OCM repository, so it can be used as source or target for component transfer operations.
+Note that a CTF archive itself is also an OCM repository, so it can be used as source or target for component transfer operations using the OCM CLI.

-The command [`ocm add componentversions`](https://github.com/open-component-model/ocm/blob/main/docs/reference/ocm_add_componentversions.md) directly creates a component version from a `component-constructor.yaml` file and stores it in a CTF archive.
+The command [`ocm add componentversions`](https://github.com/open-component-model/ocm/blob/main/docs/reference/ocm_add_componentversions.md) directly creates a component version from a `component-constructor.yaml` file and stores it in a local CTF archive.

 ### Create a Component Version